Start9Labs/documentation/source/user-manual/initial-setup.rst

 Claim Your Embassy
 ==================

 1. Ensure your phone is connected to the same WiFi network as your router.

+.. warning:: Sometmies a router will have a "guest WiFi network," which might be different than the network your Embassy is placed on via ethernet.

 2. Inside the Setup App, enter the product key located on the bottom of your Embassy